FH-Cloud-Computing/website/docs/lectures/3-xaas/index.md

 ### Relational databases (SQL)

-SQL or relational databases are one of the more traditional database systems.
+SQL or relational databases (RDBMS) are one of the more traditional database systems.
 They use predefined data tables with fixed columns and datatypes.
 Most SQL databases also allow creating references between tables.
 These references or foreign keys allow for validation.
 For example, you could create database that has an `articles` and a `comments` table.
 Since the `comments` table could reference the `articles` table it would be impossible to create a comment with an invalid article ID.

 While it is easy to make the assumption that RDBMS implement ACID compliance (CP) in most cases it is only true when the database is run on a single node.
 When using replication most RDBMS implement asynchronous replication which puts them partially in the BASE / AP territory.
 When using a managed database make sure your cloud provider supports a replication that suits your consistency needs.

+Relational databases can be used for a wide variety of use cases, including the storage of large amounts of data.
+However, RDBMS meet their limits when it comes to structuring data.
+When a large number of relations are needed a graph database may be better suited for the task, while the storage of a deep structured object may call for a document database.

+Popular RDBMS systems are: Microsoft SQL Server, MySQL, PostgreSQL

+### Key-value stores

+Key-value stores are very simply databases that store data objects based on a *key*, a name for the object.
+The object itself is inherently opaque, the database engine does not know or care how it is structured.
+In other words, key-value stores treat the value part as a binary object.

+Typical key-value stores include: Memcached, Amazon S3

 ### Document databases